jbukuts/nextjs-carbon-doc-template/content/labs/5-content-loading.md

 #### Helper utilities

-Various heler utilities exist within the `unist` ecosystem to help solve common problems when parsing an AST.
-For instance within this repo we use:
+Various helper utilities exist within the `unist` ecosystem to help solve common problems when parsing an AST.
+For instance, within this repo, we use:

 - `unist-util-visit`: helps to walk an AST
 - `unist-util-select`: query for specific nodes in the tree